leaveoscaralone/react-graphql-project/theory.md

 For example, if you don’t remember how the `Array.splice()` method works, you just need to google “mdn array splice“, and read the docs.
 If you have doubts regarding a coding problem, you can look for answers on Stack Overflow or ask a new question there.
 If you don’t know a jQuery method signature, google it and check a code example.

-## 3. Learn how to use Chrome developer tools (8 hrs)
+## 3. Learn how to use the Chrome developer tools (8 hrs)

 The developer tools are a great way to inspect and debug your web apps, besides helping you understand how the JavaScript interpreter works and how the code you write is executed.

-To learn this, go through the “CSS”, “DOM”, and “JavaScript” sections of the [Chrome DevTools tutorial](https://developers.google.com/web/tools/chrome-devtools/).
+To learn this, go through the following sections of the [Chrome DevTools tutorial](https://developers.google.com/web/tools/chrome-devtools/):

+- CSS
+- Console
+- DOM
+- JavaScript

 ## 4. To regex, or not to regex (3 hrs)